NathanielRobson/Financial-Portfolio-Manager-Java/Final Technical Documentation/MarketingPlan.md

 Coming into the market, we will have a small market share at first compared to the well-established programs.
 This estimation would between 0.5%-2%.
 But as the market grows, the company aims to have a 15%-30% share of the market.

 # Competition

+Whilst browsing the market, there was a lot of products/services that were similar to ours.
+This brought up a few concerns as it means that we would have to burst into a market that already has few well established products .
+The list of established products which are very similar to the product that we are delivering are:

+Yahoo Finance

+RobinHood

+Trading212

+TD Ameritrade.

 The image below shows what our products graph will look like when displaying the stocks for Apple.